gosha70/document-assistant/README.md

 ![image](https://github.com/gosha70/document-assistant/assets/17832712/76847401-8c27-4e2b-a613-218c622ba395)

-UX of D.O.T.
-Appicatiion can be easily customized via [App Config JSON](https://github.com/gosha70/document-assistant/blob/main/app/app_config.json).

 The explanation about the parameters for starting the application and customizing runtime **RAG** can be found at the `main` method of [chat_app](https://github.com/gosha70/document-assistant/blob/main/app/chat_app.py).

 :triangular_flag_on_post: You must remember the `collection name` in order to load the created vector store; the **D.O.T.
 Application** defaults to `EGOGE_DOCUMENTS_DB`, otherwise the `collection name` must be passed via `--collection_name`.

 :information_source: Pass `--history True` if the chat uses the previously asked questions and answers.

+#### Customizing Application

+##### Content Customization
+UX of D.O.T.
+Appicatiion can be easily customized via [App Config JSON](https://github.com/gosha70/document-assistant/blob/main/app/app_config.json).
+For example, see how it is done in the demo application for [Quantum Computing Q/A](https://github.com/gosha70/quantum-chat/blob/main/app/app_config.json)

+##### Color Scheme
+The default dark mode color sheme can be switched to the out-of-box provided the turquoise color scheme (how it is done in [Quantum Computing Q/A](https://github.com/gosha70/quantum-chat)).
+In order to use a different color scheme, replace `*_color-scheme.css` in the [assets folder](https://github.com/gosha70/document-assistant/tree/main/app/assets) with your `CSS` with overwritten properties, or with one in the [color_schemes folder](https://github.com/gosha70/document-assistant/tree/main/app/color_schemes).

 #### Demo Appicatiion
 1. `pip3 install dash dash-bootstrap-components`